-Following each semester a student receives a copy of an unofficial transcript.
+Following each semester the finalized grades for each course will be entered into the Populi student information system where a student can print an unofficial transcript.
 Any discrepancy between the transcript and the student's personal record must be brought to the attention of the Registrar in writing.
 Students have a period of four months from the day that grades are issued to question or challenge the grades recorded on their transcripts.
 After the four-month period grades will be final and permanent.